 The Princess and the Frog (2009)

 The Princess and the Frog is inspired by a European fairy tale called The Frog Prince.
-Disney adapted the story with Jazz Age New Orleans, African-Americans and voodoo magic.
-It’s a cool concept, and they cast African-American actors to do the voices, but I thought it was a bit weird to make Tiana the pseudo-servant of a rich white girl.
+Disney transposed the story to Jazz Age New Orleans and added voodoo magic and bayous.
+It’s a cool concept, and they cast African-American actors to voice the African-American characters, but I thought it was a bit weird to make Tiana the pseudo-servant of a rich white girl.
 She’s not actually her servant, but it comes off that way because Tiana’s mom sews her clothes and Tiana does the catering for her party.
 I don’t see why Tiana needed a rich white friend.
-It doesn’t add much to the movie.

 Now in 3D